-Table 67.
+Table 62.
 EPOS Connect configuration details

 Command Description log_filepath Specifies the log file path. tenant_filepath Specifies the tenant configuration and device settings file path. log_output Specifies where the log entries are to be saved.
-Default is set to CONSOLE.
-Change the value to FILE if you want to write log entires to a log file. log_level Specifies the log level.
-Default is set to OFF.
-Change the value to one of the following options as per your preference: • TRACE • DEBUG • INFO • ERROR
+The default is set to CONSOLE .
+Change the value to FILE if you want to write log entires to a log file.

-Table 67.
+Table 62.
 EPOS Connect configuration details (continued)

 Command Description

-WARNEXCEPTIONOFF
+log_level Specifies the log level.
+The default is set to OFF .
+Change the value to one of the following options as per your preference: TRACE DEBUG INFO ERROR WARN EXCEPTION OFF

 proxy_setting Specifies the proxy server.

 tenant_id Specify the tenant ID.

 tenant_url Specify the tenant URL.

-- 2. Open the Admin Policy Tool on ThinOS or go to the ThinOS 9.x policy settings on Wyse Management Suite. - 3.
-In the Advanced tab, expand Peripheral Management, and click Device Headset Settings. - 4.
-Click the Enable EPOS Connect toggle switch to enable the option. - 5.
+2. Open the Admin Policy Tool on ThinOS or go to the ThinOS 10.x policy settings on Wyse Management Suite.

+3. In the Advanced tab, expand Peripheral Management, and click Device Headset Settings.

+- 4. Click the Enable EPOS Connect toggle switch to enable the option. - 5.
 Browse and upload the configuration file. - 6.
 From the drop-down list, select the uploaded configuration file. - 7.
 Click Save & Publish. - 8.
-Restart the thin client for changes to take effect.
+Restart the thin client for the changes to take effect.

 - 1. Start the ThinOS client. - 2.
-Connect the EPOS headset to your thin client. - (i) NOTE: It is recommended that you use the silent deploy type during the firmware upgrade process. - NOTE: For all the supported EPOS devices, see https://www.eposaudio.com/en/dk/enterprise/partnerships/corporate-partners/vdi/dell.
+Connect the EPOS headset to your thin client.

+(i) NOTE: It is recommended that you use the silent deploy type during the firmware upgrade process.

+(i) NOTE: For all the supported EPOS devices, see the EPOS website.